mongodb/mongodb-atlas-cli/.github/pull_request_template.md

 <!--
-Thanks for contributing to mcli!
+Thanks for contributing to MongoDB CLI!

-Before you submit your pull request, please be sure that you've reviewed our contributing guidelines: https://github.com/mongodb/mcli/blob/master/CONTRIBUTING.md
+Before you submit your pull request, please be sure that you've reviewed our contributing guidelines: https://github.com/mongodb/mongocli/blob/master/CONTRIBUTING.md

 Please fill out the information below to help speed the review along, and hopefully the merge of your pull request!